molecule-labs/molecule/README.md

 }
 ```

 The `splitAt` parser splits each `ByteBuffer` that it receives at the position where the `IAC` command occurs or fails if the first byte of the received `ByteBuffer` matches the condition.
-Using the `telnetMsg` parser, we can now create a process type adapter that uses `ByteBuffer` as input and output streams and filter out byte buffers that start with an `IAC` command using the `collect` streaming primitive.
-The resulting stream of `ByteBuffer`s is converted to a stream of `CharBuffer`s and then parsed line by line to the adapted process, like this:
+Using the `telnetMsg` parser, we can now create a process type adapter that uses `ByteBuffer` as input and output streams:

 ```scala
 abstract class TelnetLineAdapter[R: Message](ptype: ProcessType1x1[String, String, R]) extends ProcessType1x1[ByteBuffer, ByteBuffer, R] {